You have no items in your cart. Want to get some nice things?Go shopping

 What We Are

-Please note that it may take us anytime from two weeks to three months to accept or reject your submission.
+Please note that it may take us anytime from two weeks to six months to accept or reject your submission.
 If you haven’t heard from us, you can assume we’re still considering your work.

 Any questions?
 Contact Eric Akoto.

 For our print magazine, we only accept short fiction, flash/micro fiction, nonfiction (memoir, literary journalism, travel narratives, etc), and original artwork (photographs, illustrations, paintings, etc) based on the designated monthly theme.
 Works translated into English are also welcome.